scala/scala3/scaladoc/resources/dotty_res/scripts/inkuire.md

 # Usage

-To include Inkuire in scaladoc one should add `-generate-inkuire` flag.
+To include Inkuire in scaladoc one should add `-Ygenerate-inkuire` flag.
 This will allow the usage of Inkuire for generated Scaladoc with project sources and available sources from external-mappings.

 The Inkuire worker works in Scaladoc searchbar.
 It is triggered once an input containing `=>` is detected in searchbar.
 There is 1s debounce on searches with Inkuire.

 ## Generated Files

-When including `-generate-inkuire` flag database for project sources and a config should be generated.
+When including `-Ygenerate-inkuire` flag database for project sources and a config should be generated.
 Which are namely files: `inkuire-db.json` and `scripts/inkuire-config.json`.
 Config file includes addresses of possible inkuire-db files.
 There always is at least one - generated one.
 But also links for external mappings are addes on relative path `../inkuire-db.json`.

 `inkuire-db.json` contains a json with Inkuire engine's representation of:
 - types (or rather classes and objects for now)